- Start date: September

 - Conduct (20%) – Independent study, project and time management are key features of university learning.
 The level of your initiative & independent thinking and technical understanding are assessed through project meetings with your supervisor and your written logbooks

-A first or good second-class UK Honours degree or equivalent overseas qualification in electronic, electrical or communications engineering, or a related physical sciences subject from a recognised academic institution.
+Normally a first-class or second-class honours degree (or international equivalent) in electronic, electrical or communications engineering, or a related physical sciences subject from a recognised academic institution.

 |English language requirements|